In this article back pain treated with epidural steroid injections and Prolotherapy are compared. We will answer common patient questions such as:

 In a recent study, German doctors made a significant discovery.
 Chronic lumbar pain syndromes without neurological (nerve and muscle) deficits can be caused by many problems not just what shows up on a scan.
 In many cases a diseased intervertebral disc is found on radiological examination but the clinical relevance of these findings is not clear.

 - What the study says is that an MRI or scan is showing disc problems but it is unclear if that is causing any problems.
-See Ross Hauser, MD’s article on MRI for back pain as a risk of failed back surgery syndrome.

 But there is a problem of inflammation.
 A transforaminal epidural injection (the injection near the nerve root inflammation) into the lumbar region can reduce inflammation and therefore improve temporary treatment outcome, but it does not repair damage and long-term clinical improvement is lacking.
 2 This agrees with the above research on the lack of long-term effectiveness.